 4. Your ex being bitter and angry and unwilling to communicate with you.

 Frustration during divorce can make a person really, really angry.
 Infuriated.
 Mad.
 Bonkers!
 So, if you are feeling this way, what are you supposed to do?
 Kick and scream?
 Punch a wall?
 Cry?
 Get drunk?
 Throw something?
-Call your attorney and spend more money?
+Call your attorney?

 Obviously, these are all really bad options in dealing with frustration during divorce.
 Once when I was really, really frustrated, I was so angry, I did something very impulsive.
 I put on some workout clothes and running shoes, and I ran out the door.
 I ran down the block as fast as I could.
 I ran and ran and ran.
 After about 15 minutes, I felt like I had a new understanding of Forrest Gump’s mentality.
 I could have run for days, weeks, months.
 I never wanted to stop.
 When I got home (about 45 minutes later) I felt incredibly better.
 The running didn’t solve my problem, but it helped me manage the frustration.